fayeab/afa-gcp-dpf-infrastructure-factory/dataplatform/README.md

-# Setup of Seeds infrastructure
+# Setup of Data Platform infrastructure

 We initialize each environment :